JEFF’s TOP 30 FILMS

 1. City Lights, (1931) by Charlie Chaplin

-In 1928, as theaters across the country converted to synch-sound projection, Chaplin began producing a film that could defy the trend and demonstrate the virtue of his pre-talky cinematic artform.
+In 1928, as theaters across the country converted to synch-sound projection, Chaplin began production on a film that would defy the trend and demonstrate the virtue of his pre-talky cinematic artform.
 It took three years under his perfecting standards, and the result is nothing less than magnificent.

 2. Grand Illusion, (1937) by Jean Renoir